JJManner/three-gltf-viewer/README.md

-# glTF Viewer Modified from the Original
+# glTF Viewer with Simplified Interface

 Preview glTF 2.0 models in WebGL using three.js and a drag-and-drop interface.